solano/jargon/experimental_particle_physics.md

 [Go back to index](README.md)

+- **ABCD method**: a data-driven method to estimate the background.
+In this method two uncorrelated parameters (under null hypothesis) are used to divide the parameter space in four regions, region A being the signal region.
+By the uncorrelated assumption, then, one can extract information about the background in the signal region using the other three regions.
+See [this guide](https://twiki.cern.ch/twiki/pub/Main/ABCDMethod/ABCDGuide_draft18Oct18.pdf).

 - **Acceptance**: fraction of events that are detected.
 In general, only the product of acceptance and efficiency is well-defined.
 While b-tagging efficiency may refer to the fraction of detected b jets that are b-tagged, b jet acceptance refers to how many b jets are detected in the first place.